 Learning how to program is really frustrating.
 If your History paper has a couple words spelled wrong you'll probably still get a good grade, but if your program has words spelled wrong it many not work at all, or worse it may "sort of" work but then crash at just the wrong time.
 Chasing down errors (debugging) is a huge part of programming at all levels.
 No software ever goes public truly "bug-free".

-We will talk about how to de-bug code later in the semester but for now know that there will be days when everyone around you seems to have it working and you don't.
-It's part of the fun.
+We will talk about how to de-bug code later in the semester but for now know that there will be days when everyone in Zoom seems to have it working and you don't.
+It's part of the "fun".
 Sometimes, your broken code does something unexpected and awesome.
 At this point you get to say "It's not a bug, it's a feature!", which is the unofficial title of this class.